Ashleyzawadi/insta-clone/README.md

 ##Setup and installations
-* Fork the data onto your own personal repository.
+* Fork the data onto your own personal repository
-* Clone Project to your machine
 * Activate a virtual environment on terminal: `source virtual/bin/activate`
 * Install all the requirements found in requirements file.
 * On your terminal run`python3.6 manage.py runserver`